 Southbank Centre is proud to have been awarded Gold by Attitude is Everything on their Charter for Best Practice, for demonstrating continued commitment to accessibility for deaf and disabled people.
 Attitude is Everything assist the music industry to understand the requirements of deaf and disabled people at music venues and festivals.
 The ethos of the Charter is that deaf and disabled people should be as independent as they want to be at live music events.

-Accessible toilets onsite with step-free access, wide doors suitable for wheelchairs, grab rails and 'easy turn' locks and taps.
 A Changing Places toilet is located on Level 1, Royal Festival Hall, next to the JCB Glass Lift, for the exclusive use of disabled people who need personal assistance to use the toilet.
-The key for this room is available from the Welcome Hub, Level 2, Royal Festival Hall.
+The key for this room is available from the Welcome Desk, Level 2, Royal Festival Hall.
 The facility includes a height-adjustable bench, tracking hoist system, a centrally-placed toilet, a height-adjustable basin and a shower.
 For health and safety reasons we do not provide slings.
 Visitors are asked to bring their own which should be compatible with the loop system.
 The maximum weight for the hoist and the height adjustable bench is 200kg.
-The facility is open daily 10am - 11pm.
+The facility is open: Monday & Tuesday, 10am – 6pm** Wednesday – Sunday, 10am – 11pm **On event days, the Royal Festival Hall building remains open until the end of the event.
+Southbank Centre welcomes children and families throughout the year and provides world-class facilities to make your visit an enjoyable one.
+The site is fully accessible to pushchairs and wheelchair users.
+All our venues have public toilets with wheelchair access and baby changing facilities.

 The venue says it has...